 Technology leaders from Dormagen

 Dormagen is the headquarters of the Managing Director of Covestro’s facilities in North Rhine-Westphalia (NRW).
-With 595 acres, it is Covestro's largest production site in North Rhine-Westphalia.
-Around 1,850 committed and experienced employees work at the site.
+With 60 acres, it is Covestro's largest production site in North Rhine-Westphalia.
+Nearly 1,900 committed and experienced employees work at the site.
 They manufacturing precursor chemicals used in many everyday applications, such as furniture, sporting goods, car parts and personal ID cards.

 euros invested since 2015

-North Rhine-Westphalia is particularly important to the company.
-Together, the NRW sites in Dormagen, Leverkusen and Krefeld-Uerdingen represent around 30 percent of Covestro‘s global production capacity.
-The three sites form a site network, meaning that they jointly organize maintenance, infrastructure, logistics, warehousing and services.
+The German sites account for around 30 percent of global production capacity – a significant proportion of which comes from NRW.
+Dormagen, Leverkusen and Krefeld-Uerdingen from a site network, meaning that they jointly organize maintenance, infrastructure, logistics, warehousing and services.
 This results in more streamlined processes, more efficient production and better cost-competitiveness.

 A colorful landmark for Dormagen